soakley3/dev-watchdog-watcher/README.md

 it can be hard to find which tasks are opening and closing the watchdog appropriately.

-Running `./probe1.stp ; ./probe2.stp` will show this and be very verbose about which tasks are opening or closing the file, or even adjusting the status in the kernel's watchdog device structure!.
+Running `./probe1.stp ; ./probe2.stp` will show this and be very verbose about which tasks are opening or closing the file, or even adjusting the status in the kernel's watchdog device structure!, writing out to /var/stap-$(date ....).txt.
+Warning the file might get large so ensure that /var/ has gree GB worth of space.